Edith Bolling Wilson

 Edith’s parents, her ten siblings, grandmothers, an occasional boarder, several dogs, and twenty-six canaries lived in the home.
 The grandmothers contributed to the education, social, and religious training of the Bolling children.
 Today the building, located in the heart of downtown Wytheville, looks much the same as it did during her childhood.

 Edith Bolling Wilson was baptized three days after her birth at St. John’s Episcopal Church located one block from The Bolling Home.
 In 1896, she was married in the same church to Norman Galt, owner of a jewelry store in Washington, DC.
 Norman Galt died in 1908.
 At this time, Edith Bolling Galt was partially supporting three brothers, her sister, and mother.
 Rather than sell her husband’s jewelry store, she put her three younger brothers to work and successfully ran the business with the manager, Henry Bergheimer.

-She created quite a stir in Washington when she became the first woman in Washington, DC to own an electric car and drive herself to work.
+She created quite a stir in Washington when she became the first woman in Washington, DC to own an electric car.
 Washington society was even more amazed as she continued to oversee the day-to-day operations of Galt Brothers Jewelry Store until the 1930’s when she sold the business to her employees.